Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/costly-shopify-mistakes-to-avoid-in-2024.md

 Analytics are crucial to setup for your store.

-Shopify has its own analytics which is useful for reviewing how many orders you receive and your conversion rate, etc.
+Shopify has its own analytics, which is useful for reviewing how many orders you receive and your conversion rate, etc.

 However, taking analytics a step further with a tool like Google Analytics, can give you a much deeper understanding of your store and exactly how users are interacting.

-With a platform like Google Analytics, you can setup custom events which run when users take certain actions on your site.
+With a platform like Google Analytics, you can setup custom events that run when users take certain actions on your site.

 This means you are able to view exactly what your users are doing on your store, and which elements are useful or should be adjusted.

 ## Conclusions

-We’ve covered 7 common mistakes that shopify store owners make.
+We’ve covered 7 common mistakes that Shopify store owners make.

 By avoiding these mistakes, you’ll be helping your conversion rate as well as setting your store up for success.